seibe/Speech/readme.md

 ### License

 PresenJS is licensed under the MIT license.
-See LICENSE for further details.